Balsamic Roasted Brussel Sprouts

 two overhead photos showing how to make roasted brussel sprouts

-NOTE: The size of the Brussels Sprouts used will effect the roasting time.
-Smaller sprouts will roast faster, and need less time!
-While larger sprouts will need to roast longer!
+The size of the Brussels Sprouts used will affect the roasting time.
+Smaller sprouts will roast faster, and need less time, while larger sprouts will need to roast longer.

 two overhead photos showing how to make roasted brussel sprouts